camunda/camunda-docs/docs/components/best-practices/development/dealing-with-problems-and-exceptions.md

 ## Understanding workers

 :::caution Camunda Platform 8 only
-The description of workers targets Camunda Platform 8, even if [external tasks in Camunda Platform 7](https://docs.camunda.org/manual/latest/user-guide/process-engine/external-tasks/) are conceptionally close.
-If you are looking for Camunda Platform 7, [understanding Camunda 7 transaction handling](../understanding-transaction-handling-c7/) might be worth to visit.
+The description of workers targets Camunda Platform 8, even if [external tasks in Camunda Platform 7](https://docs.camunda.org/manual/latest/user-guide/process-engine/external-tasks/) are conceptually similar.
+If you are looking for Camunda Platform 7, visit [understanding Camunda 7 transaction handling](../understanding-transaction-handling-c7/).

 Later parts of this best practice are generically applicable though.
 :::

 First, let's briefly examine how a worker operates.